Speakers at Global Food Forums Events

 We believe that through advances in food science, the ingredient supplier community has empowered food processors to develop convenient, safe, great tasting foods, beverages and nutritional products in which consumers find value.

 Since the goal of Global Food Forums is provide useful, yet hard to find information, the jury process works to ensure the presentations chosen will help attract attendees to its events.

-The selection process involves ingredient vendors submitting a two-page submission form (which will be released in the next few months for the 2018 Clean Label Conference), along with any information they feel is relevant, to the Global Food Forums’ Technology Snapshot Advisory Panel, chaired by John Smith, Ph.D., Cantaleir International.
+The selection process involves ingredient vendors submitting a two-page submission form along with information they feel is relevant.
+This is provided to the Technology Snapshot Advisory Panel, chaired by John Smith, Ph.D., Cantaleir International.
 Each panel member scores each submission on seven criteria and the highest ranked companies, based on highest ranked score are invited to participate for an event.